ros2/design/articles/140_topic_and_service_name_mapping.md

 *Note:* that the DDS specification has a known typo, where it says `-` are allowed, but the RTI documentation correctly lists `_` as allowed.

-Additionally, DDS has a hard limit on topic names of 255 characters, so an additional goal is to minimize the number of extra characters used when mapping from ROS to DDS names.
+Additionally, DDS - or more precisely the underlaying RTPS protocol - has a hard limit on topic names of 256 characters, so an additional goal is to minimize the number of extra characters used when mapping from ROS to DDS names.
+See The Real-time Publish-Subscribe Protocol (RTPS) DDS Interoperability Wire Protocol Specification, Table 9.12 for more details.

 ## ROS 2 Topic and Service Name Constraints